jeffreysbrother/generator-tcg/README.md

 ## How to Use:

-When the command `yo tcg` is executed, the user must answer three questions.
+When the command `yo tcg` is executed, the user must answer four questions.
 Here's an example of how one might answer:

 * **What section are you working on?**  report-review
 * **Which directory do you wish to copy?**  ga-33